bbfrederick/rapidtide/README.rst

 Hospital - http://www.nirs-fmri.net) looking at the correlations between neuroimaging data (fMRI) and NIRS data recorded simultaneously, either in the brain or the periphery.
-We found that a large fraction of the “noise” we found at low frequency in fMRI data was due to real, random[*] fluctuations of blood oxygenation and volume (both of which affect the intensity of BOLD fMRI images) in the blood passing through the brain.
+We found that a large fraction of the
+\"noise\" we found at low frequency in fMRI data was due to real, random[*] fluctuations of blood oxygenation and volume (both of which affect the intensity of BOLD fMRI images) in the blood passing through the brain.
 More interestingly, because these characteristics of blood